pvaneveld/strapi-alt-text-automator/README.md

 module.exports = {
   "alt-text-automator": {
     enabled: true,
-    resolve: "./src/plugins/alt-text-automator", // path to the plugin folder },
+  },
 };
 ```

-## How to generate blurhash for an image
+## 🖍️ How to generate alt text for images

 1. Create an account on [Alt Text Automator](https://www.alttextautomator.com/auth/sign-up).
 2. Generate an API key on the [settings page](https://www.alttextautomator.com/settings/api-keys).